shelleywong/CSCI211-Course-Materials/Programs/program04.md

 ```
 followed by a newline (not a blank line, but a newline) and then terminate the program.
 Programs can be terminated by using the `exit()` functions, but you may only call `exit()` from calc.cpp (not from the Dstack class).<br>

 Your program must check for all possible errors (except numbers that are too large).
 This includes all illegal mathematical operations such as divide by zero.
 The power function is especially problematic.
-Consider it closely.<br>
+Consider it closely (hint: look at the [C++ pow documentation](https://www.cplusplus.com/reference/cmath/pow/)).<br>

 ## Helpful Hints